Sure, we all get draggy from time to time.

-Waiting too long between meals can also sap your energy, they add.
+Waiting too long between meals can also be draining your energy, they add.
 Increase your metabolism by eating enough calories at regular intervals during the day.
 Try to have something small to eat every 2 to 3 hours.
 Avoid large gaps of time without food where your hunger completely takes over.
 If you skip meals, your body starts conserving energy because it lacks nutrients.

 Conflict and stress can quickly deplete your energy resources.
 Cope with anxiety and stress by meditating, taking a walk, or breathing deeply and slowly.

 Keep a journal or diary by your bedside and write down the top issues that are stressing you out that day.
 By putting your thoughts on paper, you’re giving your brain the approval to let them go for the night.”

 As mention above, there are quite a few things which can be draining your energy.
 However, start to address the things in your life which you can manage without too much input.
 We suggest that you first have a look at your diet, exercise and sleep.
 Give your energy a push with a product like the Manna Energy Boost, which does not contain any sugar, but help to convert stored energy (fat) to useable energy.